Skip to code content (skip section selection)

 FRINGE.
 Those portions of the floodplain lying outside the floodway.

-HARDSHIP.
-As related to variances of this chapter, means the exceptional hardship that would result from a failure to grant the requested variance.
-The Board of Commissioners requires that the variance is exceptional, unusual, and peculiar to the property involved.
-Mere economic or financial hardship alone is not exceptional.
-Inconvenience, aesthetic considerations, physical handicaps, personal preferences, or the disapproval of one’s neighbors likewise cannot, as a rule, qualify as an exceptional hardship.
+HARDSHIP (as related to variances of this chapter).
+The exceptional hardship that would result from a failure to grant the requested variance.
+The LaPorte County Board of Zoning Appeals requires that the variance is exceptional, unusual, and peculiar to the property involved.
+Mere economic or financial hardship alone is NOT exceptional.
+Inconvenience, aesthetic considerations, physical handicaps, personal preferences, or the disapproval of ones neighbors likewise cannot, as a rule, qualify as an exceptional hardship.
 All of these problems can be resolved through other means without granting a variance, even if the alternative is more expensive, or requires the property owner to build elsewhere or put the parcel to a different use than originally intended.

 HIGHEST ADJACENT GRADE.
 The highest natural elevation of the ground surface, prior to the start of construction, next to the proposed walls of a structure.

-HISTORIC STRUCTURE.
-Any structure individually listed on the National Register of Historic Places or the Indiana State Register of Historic Sites and Structures.
+HISTORIC STRUCTURES.
+Any structures individually listed on the National Register of Historic Places or the Indiana State Register of Historic Sites and Structures.

-LETTER OF MAP AMENDMENT (LOMA).
-An amendment to the currently effective FEMA map that establishes that a property is not located in a SFHA.
+(1) LETTER OF MAP AMENDMENT (LOMA).
+An amendment by letter to the currently effective FEMA map that establishes that a property is not located in a SFHA through the submittal of properly specific elevation data.
 A LOMA is only issued by FEMA.

-LETTER OF MAP REVISION BASED ON FILL (LOMR-F).
+(3) LETTER OF MAP REVISION BASED ON FILL (LOMR-F).
 An official revision by letter to an effective NFIP map.
-A LOMR-F provides FEMA’s determination concerning whether a structure or parcel has been elevated on fill above the BFE and excluded from the SFHA.
+A LOMR-F provides FEMAs determination concerning whether a structure or parcel has been elevated on fill above the BFE and excluded from the SFHA.

 LOWEST ADJACENT GRADE.
 The lowest elevation, after completion of construction, of the ground, sidewalk, patio, deck support, or basement entryway immediately next to the structure.

-(1) The top of the lowest enclosed level of the structure;
+(1) The top of the lowest level of the structure.

 MANUFACTURED HOME.
 A structure, transportable in one or more sections, which is built on a permanent chassis and is designed for use with or without a permanent foundation when attached to the required utilities.
 The term MANUFACTURED HOME does not include a recreational vehicle.